milan-92/astro-paper/src/content/blog/research.md

 I listen a lot to <a href="https://www.startupsfortherestofus.com/" target="_blank">Rob Walling's podcast</a> - and I remember him always mentioning <a href="https://cal.com" target="_blank">Cal.com</a> which I think is one of the companies he's invested in.
 They have open source software which I could use as the basis for the scheduling component - specifically their <a href="https://github.com/calcom/platform-starter-kit?tab=readme-ov-file" target="_blank">platform starter kit</a>.

+Cal.com is also an <a href="https://cal.com/open" target="_blank">Open Startup</a>.
+I really respect this kind of approach to building a business - maybe Conference King will be an Open Startup too?

-If you have any ideas for tooling that could help me build Conference King - please let me know!
+If you have any ideas or advice for tooling that could help me build Conference King - please let me know!
 Drop a comment below or reply to me by email :)